TL;DR

 Supported Blockchains

-Compound operates primarily on Ethereum, although the newer version, Compound III / Comet, is an EVM-compatible protocol.
+Compound operates primarily on Ethereum, while Compound III (Comet) is designed for EVM-compatible environments.

 Morpho